 I’ve got a homemade loaf of bread.

 The Solution: Soup, Sandwiches and a Salad… Continue reading →

 Here is a very easy and simple lentil soup that is nonetheless very satisfying, and has a flavor that is greater than the sum of its parts.
 If you use red lentils, expect to cook the soup for about 1 hour to achieve something decent, and 2-3 hours for something great.… Continue reading →

 It was Halloween, and we were all sick.
 We needed something quick, invigorating and comforting.
 I wanted garlic and ginger and spice.
 This soup did the trick remarkably well.… Continue reading →

 It’s getting colder, soup will be good tonight.
 My mother-in-law left us with some dried mushrooms from the Russian countryside that I’d like to use.
 I’ll make a Japanese-style broth with them—they have a delicate flavor so I don’t want to overwhelm them.… Continue reading →

 Dashi is a Japanese broth made with konbu, which is dried kelp, and katsuo-bushi, the flakes of dried fish (bonito).
-The broth is light, yet deeply flavorful, giving the essence of the sea to anything you add it to.… Continue reading →
+The broth is light yet deeply flavorful, giving the essence of the sea to anything made with it.… Continue reading →

 I made Shchi, a Russian cabbage soup, before an odd spell of warm weather a few days ago, but today is cold and rainy and therefore perfect for soup.
 My toddler will not eat the soup, so I will round out the meal in an eastern European fashion with buttery egg noodles and mushrooms, plus… Continue reading →